gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 59-final-shake-down
+## Current Branch: 60-cache-current-game
-This is the last branch that made up version 2.0 Minimal Viable Product (MVP)!

-A bunch of little changes while testing it in a production environment.
-For example had to flesh out sending the game summary email and sorting players.
+Cache the current game.
+Force the cache to clean via the get game with context type application/vnd.texastoc.clear-cache+json